Community Economic Development Initiatives

 Mount MacKenzie Ski Area Development

 Rising to over 2,460 metres (8,000 feet), Mount MacKenzie looks down upon the City of Revelstoke, the Columbia River, and the mountains beyond.
+The mountain now operates at Revelstoke Mountain Resort.
 With a lift-serviced vertical of 1,890 metres (6,200 feet) and average snowfalls of 9 metres (30 feet), the best skiing in North America is waiting for discovery.
 For more information, visit the Revelstoke Mountain Resort website.

 Resort Municipality Initiative

-Revelstoke was designated a British Columbia resort municipality in 2008 and receives annual funding from the provincial government for development of the community’s tourism infrastructure.
-The City of Revelstoke 2015-2017 Resort Development Strategy was prepared to guide the implementation of initiatives to increase tourism and investment in the accommodation sector in the community over the three years of the strategy.
+Revelstoke was designated a British Columbia Resort Municipality in 2008 and receives annual funding from the provincial government for development of the community’s tourism infrastructure.
+The City of Revelstoke 2019-2021 Resort Development Strategy was prepared to guide the implementation of initiatives that continue to grow our community into a unique all-season resort community.

 Revelstoke Railway Museum